AKurtz87/FWD_Proxy_Server_GUI/README.md

 # Features

-- Forward proxy server;
+1) Forward proxy server;
-- Prints all requests on the CLI interface;
+2) Prints all requests on the CLI interface;

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/91114967/217781811-802a278f-117d-424c-9801-895ea37d84a0.png">

-- Saves all requests as logs in text files;
+3) Saves all requests as logs in text files;
-- Runs an HTTP server that serves an HTML page with all requests divided by color;
+4) Runs an HTTP server that serves an HTML page with all requests divided by color;

 <img width="586" alt="image" src="https://user-images.githubusercontent.com/91114967/217781991-15e54a0a-246c-493a-902a-f0b52885eb0f.png">

+The HTML page served by the proxy server contains a display of all requests, divided by color into connect, post, and denied requests.
+The requests are displayed as elements with specific classes, allowing you to show or hide specific categories as needed.

+  To show or hide specific categories, the HTML page includes three buttons:

+  - Connect: Show or hide all connect requests
+  - Post: Show or hide all post requests
+  - Denied: Show or hide all denied requests

+  By clicking on each of these buttons, you can show or hide the corresponding requests on the page, allowing you to focus on the specific category you are         interested in.

- -Supports connect, post, and denied requests;
+5) Supports connect, post, and denied requests;

 # Installation